TheSwanFactory/rails5.1-react-heroku-boilerplate/README.md

 * [JBuilder](https://github.com/rails/jbuilder) for JSON

 # Prerequisites
+* Git (usually installed as part of your system's developer tools)
+* Cloning this package from GitHub (we recommend using [GitHub Desktop](https://desktop.github.com))
 * The latest Ruby e.g., 2.4 (we recommend you install it via [RVM](https://rvm.io))
 * A package manager (we use [Homebrew](https://brew.sh) on the Mac)
 * A [free Heroku account](https://signup.heroku.com)
 * The [Heroku command-line](https://devcenter.heroku.com/articles/heroku-cli)

 # System Installation
+From inside the app folder:

 ```
 $ brew install node